1. Do I need bug repellant?

 8. Is the water safe to drink?

-The water is probably safe to drink, although we generally drink bottled water.
+The water is probably safe to drink, although we generally drink bottled or filtered water.
 It comes from a river high in the mountains near Hidden Valley, and is piped into the village of 7 Miles, and then runs through a pipe to here and on to San Antonio.
 When we worry about the water being polluted, we’re actually more worried that it becomes polluted somewhere in its route through the pipe, rather than being polluted when it comes out of the stream.
 We use it for cooking, and for all the other household uses, and even brush our teeth with it, and it hasn’t made us sick yet.

 The other place where the water could potentially become contaminated is in our system after it’s on our property.
 From the pipe, it dumps into a 1000 gallon tank with a float valve.
 This tank is also set up to catch rainwater from the shop roof, so the water we pump up the hill behind our house into another 1000 tank and a couple of 200 gallon tanks is part pipe water and part rainwater.
 From there, it gravity feeds to the cabins.
 The water in the tanks looks pretty clear and the tanks are closed, but they’re not air tight, so we don’t completely trust them.